 Your community engagement: This is something that many businesses of this nature tend to miss.
 Facebook is a great way to interact with your residents and potential residents in ways that are unachievable anywhere else.
 Some like to do this purely via their Facebook page while others like to start community Facebook groups to encourage residents to talk to each other and be more honest and open about their thoughts on the development itself.
 Priceless data for developers and a great way to address any potential issues directly in a way that ties into branding.
 Any good salesperson or company representative should be well versed in the tone to take to market when they’re talking to these people face to face and online is no different.

 PPC (Pay Per Click) advertising: This is the area where the disconnect happens most.
 A common mistake many businesses make is thinking that the very different way in which this form of advertising works means that it doesn’t need to be informed by the overall marketing campaigns.
 Too often we’ve seen Facebook advertising campaigns that are not at all in line with the imagery and messaging being put out there via billboards and television for example.
 But that connective tissue serves to reinforce those things much more strongly than the offline efforts alone.
-It’s important that your Facebook advertising matches (aside from the obvious changes required for such a platform) the broader marketing plan.
+It’s important that your Facebook advertising matches (aside from the obvious changes required for such a platform) the broader message.
 This is especially true where remarketing is concerned.
 Seeing a billboard once is fine, but then seeing that same imagery and messaging while online later maximises exposure.
-But that might not be the point at which they convert, which is where the next point comes in.
+But that might not be the point at which they convert, which is where the next SEO comes in.

 The fact that we often see the ability to download brochures that are otherwise available offline aside, this is another area where we commonly see a disconnect.
 It’s understandable that it’s not always immediately obvious, but your website is a marketing tool.
 For this reason it needs to connect to the broader strategy too (starting to see a theme here?).
 The imagery across the site should at least echo the advertising and the tone of voice should sound familiar to anyone who has seen it.